crocoder-dev/serverless-email-example/README.md

 This is a project for educational purposes.

+* How to deploy & enable different AWS services with Serverless
 * How to use Amazon EventBridge for communication between multiple AWS Lambda Applications
 * How to use DynamoDB Streams to trigger AWS Lambda Functions
-* How to trace the requests through your system with AWS X-Ray
+* How to trace the requests through this Serverless Email solution with AWS X-Ray

 <p align="right">(<a href="#top">back to top</a>)</p>